oxinabox/AutoPreallocation.jl/README.md

 You cannot reuse the same _record_ of allocations across calls to the function with different allocation patterns.
 Every call that uses a given _record_, must allocate `Array`s of the same type and size, in the same order.

+Failure to do so may give errors, or silently incorrect results ([#1](https://github.com/oxinabox/AutoPreallocation.jl/issues/1))

 For example:

 ```julia